p2pu/learning-circles-user-manual/engagement.md

 ![learning circle creation custom question](_static/2020-01-31-create-custom-q.png)

-Use it if there is one other question you want to ask participants.
+You should use this if there is one other question you want to ask participants.
 If you have a number of additional questions, we recommend you send those to learners in a separate email through the dashboard, or reach out to us about ways to streamline the process.

 ## Learner signup